Proposed federal rule would lower credit card late fees - NewsBreak

 Proposed federal rule would lower credit card late fees

 A proposed limit on credit card late fees could eventually help consumers burdened by credit card debt and inflation.
-(Photo by Joe Raedle/Getty Images)
+(Joe Raedle/Getty Images)

 As Americans continue to struggle with high credit card rates, the Consumer Financial Protection Bureau has proposed a rule to help lessen some of their financial burden — in the form of lower late fees.